kutavi/gamejot/README.md

 ## Build android bundle

-Install the eas cli with `npm install -g eas-cli` and create build with `yarn build:android`
+Install the eas cli with `npm install -g eas-cli` and create a build with `yarn build:android` + `:release` where release is either patch, minor or major.

+This step will automatically bump the version for you and start the build process on expo to create a google play ready bundle.

-If you want to create an apk instead of a bundle use `yarn build-android-apk`
+If you want to create an apk for local testing use `yarn build:android:apk`